OlivierSohn/hamazed/BACKLOG.md

 - Ideally we should JIT the parametrized audioelements code to have better performance: http://www.stephendiehl.com/llvm/

 - use 64 bit audio to reduce numerical errors (especially when summing a big signal with a small one)
 - remove 256 channels limit (review types for channel ids : uint8_t -> int, use -1 or maxBound for None)

-- maintain a global list (under lock) of lambdas pairs:
-    - one to know if the synth is playing : checks if orchestrators and computes are empty, and if all mononotechannel elements enveloppes are done. the function should take the isUsed lock of the instrument else race conditions will occur.
-    - one to finalize the synth (and hence return the channels) : after calling this we remove the pair.

-Use a pool of channels, to prevent memory fragmentation.
-Garbage collection should occur :
-* when the pool is exhausted
-* use a global counter in withChannels, to keep track of last use, try to collect old instruments first.

-To avoid waiting for memory allocation, we could optionally let the user "load" (create + initialize) instruments, "tryUnload".
-But I would prefer if using the pool was sufficient.

-- the 4th, 5th, 6th hamazed song sounds good with bell.
-to hear differences more easily we should have debug commands like /inst bell to change the instrument used to play
-- today, every instrument uses 32*2 channels.
-We have 255 channels, so we support 3 intruments at the same time.

-the 255 limit is arbitrary, is was chosen not too big to avoid wasting memory but we could use a template parameter for this limit.

-In any case, we should finalize and delete unused instruments to return channels to the pool.

-- in hamazed, randomize the instrument used to play musics / use multiple instruments per score (one for each voice)
 - on soundengine, instead of using the channel xfade, the duration could be interpreted by the channel as "when to trigger the enveloppe keyReleased()" (thus, also when to trigger the enveloppe of the following request).